EliGurarie/bcpa/README.md

+> Update 05-31-2022: The newest version of BCPA (1.3.2) has been uploaded to CRAN (following a brief period of removal).
+No significant changes, except for the inclusion of a new vignette.

 ### Overview

-This is a collection of functions that allows one to perform the behavioral change point analysis (BCPA) as described by Gurarie et al. (2009).
+BCPA is a collection of functions that allows one to perform the behavioral change point analysis (BCPA) as described by Gurarie et al. (2009).
 The key features are estimation of discrete changes in time-series data, notably linear and turning components of gappy velocity times series extracted from movement data.

 The package has been on [CRAN](https://CRAN.R-project.org/package=bcpa) for a while.
 The version here is a minor update to address some technical R-check issues.
-Its development on the Git page will be minimal, mainly because a superior tool for estimating behavioral changes from mechanistic continuous time movement models is available in the `smoove` package: https://github.com/EliGurarie/smoove.
+Its development on the Git page will be minimal, mainly because a superiorDear R-Forge users, submission to CRAN works as usual now.
+If you tried to submit a package from R-Forge to CRAN since July 16, you might need to resubmit it.
+Please note however, that the submission team is on vacation, so the submitted packages will wait in the queue till August 19.  tool for estimating behavioral changes from mechanistic continuous time movement models is available in the `smoove` package: https://github.com/EliGurarie/smoove.
 Animal movement analysts are encouraged to switch to using those tools instead (see Gurarie et al. 2017).

 That said, `bcpa` can be very useful for the identification of structural changes of one-dimensional, Gaussian, irregularly sampled time-series, which can come up in many applications, not necessarily related to movement.